-The YMCA of Greater Dayton offers swim lessons from the American Red Cross for all ages and capabilities all year long!
+The YMCA of Greater Dayton offers swimming lessons from the American Red Cross for all ages and capabilities all year long!

 The Y strives to help all ages learn how to swim, so they can stay safe around water and learn the skills needed to make swimming a lifelong pursuit for healthy living.
 We're proud to offer a variety of swim lessons for people of all ages and abilities, both in group and private settings.
 We also offer Lifeguard certification courses at many of our locations.
 Click on a button below to view descriptions of classes in that category.